2026 Feb 10: This post has been updated for accuracy.

 Evidence of life improvement was almost not referenced.

 I discovered that even well-respected practitioners don’t track results.
 For example, a well-known coach posted a video stating he’d discovered “how procrastination can completely dissolve” for a man.
-When the coach was asked how this claim had been verified (did the effect last? did he ever launch the site he was procrastinating on?), he explained: “I do not follow up on folks after coaching as that would feel intrusive to me.”
+When the coach was asked how this claim had been verified (did the effect last? did the man ever launch the site he was procrastinating on?), the coach explained: “I do not follow up on folks after coaching as that would feel intrusive to me.”

-In another case, a popular inner work retreat calls itself “data-driven” and “life-changing”… but doesn’t track whether alumnis’ lives improve.
-When an alumnus of the retreat offered to competently handle all outcome tracking for free, the retreat declined without explanation.
+In another case, a popular inner work retreat calls itself “data-driven” and “life-changing”… but doesn’t track data on whether alumnis’ lives change.
+When an alumnus of the retreat offered to competently handle this tracking for them, for free, the retreat declined.
+They did not provide an explanation.

-In the end, I found one—maybe two?—practitioners who track if their work leads to people living better lives.
+In the end, I found one—possibly two—practitioners who track how they’re helping people live better lives.

 Thanks to Brian Toomey for the conversations that prompted this post.